nvkelso/carto-css-map-styling/README.md

 * new  carto  2.0: **Special rendering targets w/r/t attachemtns**: interior, edge, registration.
 * new  carto  2.0: **Selectors** for object **geometry type** (point, line, polygon, raster) and _advanced_ **geometry components**: inner outer rings, vertex index and first, last. eg: _.classname geom_type_selector { ... }_
 * new  carto  2.0: **Rendering/compositing targets** are implied but can be explicate or overridden: fill-, stroke-, anchor-, and data-. _Note: color:#hex is implied as fill-color:#hex._
-* from carto  2.0: **Dependant attachments** (&&) depend on the previous bits being rendered in that selection.
+* new  carto  2.0: **Dependant attachments** (&&) depend on the previous bits being rendered in that selection.
 Useful for text labels to require the anchor symbolization being placed. eg: point&&stroke
+* from carto  1.0: **@variables** for color swatches
+* new  carto  2.0: **@variables** for graphic styles, and text character styles (kinda in 1.0?
+AJ please elaborate)

+#File structure

+* MSS for the CSS styling definition
+* MML for the datasources and their layering
+* cascadnik/carto 2.0: data source definition can be inline or an import in the MML (easy in XML format, harder in JSON?)

 #Reasonable defaults: